supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

 ## Lab Objectives

-After completing this lab, you will be able to:
+After completing this lab, you will be able to complete the following exercises:

 - Add guest users to the directory
 - Invite guest users in bulk

 #### Estimated time: 20 minutes

 ### Exercise 1 - Add guest users to the directory

+Incorporate guest users into the directory to extend limited access and collaboration capabilities to external individuals or organizations

 #### Task - Add the guest user